kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/33-Labs-Securing-Kubernetes-Dashboard.md

   ```
   </details>

 - Logout the admin-user from the Kubernetes Dashboard UI.
-Get the token of readonly-user and login into UI.
+Get the token of readonly-user and login into the UI.
-Check whether you can modify any of resources
+Check whether you can modify any of the resources.
 Run below command to get token
 $ kubectl -n kubernetes-dashboard get secret $(kubectl -n kubernetes-dashboard get sa/readonly-user -o jsonpath="{.secrets[0].name}") -o go-template="{{.data.token | base64decode}}"
   <details>

   ```
   OK
   ```
   </details>

 - Are you able to delete any resource from the UI?
 Click on the button (3 dots) to the right of each object and select delete.
 Click on confirm to see if it can be deleted.
   <details>

   ```
   No
   ```
   </details>

 - The read-only user has too few privileges.
 Now let's create a dashboard-admin user with access to the kubernetes-dashboard namespace only.
 Use admin ClusterRole with RoleBinding so that it gives full control over every resource in the role binding's namespace, including the namespace itself.
 Also assign list-namespace ClusterRole to only see namespaces.